 During the past 25 years I have facilitated more than 1,000 brainstorming sessions for a wide variety of heavy hitting organizations -- everyone from MTV to GE to government think thanks.
 I've worked with left-brained people, right-brained people, and reptilian-brained people.

-As you might imagine, I've developed quite a few strategies to get people out of their heads and into a more robust realm of possibility.
+As you might imagine, I've developed quite a few techniques to get people out of their heads and into a more robust realm of possibility.
 But the biggest breakthroughs I've seen have had less to do with my methods than they did with spontaneous occurrences.

 Like the time a Porcelain Hotel Dog became the catalyst for a game changing product idea.

-Here's the deal: I was leading a daylong ideation session for a large telecommunications company when it was time for lunch.
+I was leading a daylong ideation session for a large telecommunications company when it was time for lunch.
 Everyone left the room, visions of tuna wraps in their head, when I noticed a peculiar looking porcelain dog, next to a plastic fern, in the corner of the room -- the kind of kitschy piece of Americana you'd walk by at a yard sale, mumbling under your breath that this was absolutely the last time you'd ever attend a yard sale.

-Somehow, I found myself drawn to the porcelain dog and, being in a particularly playful mood, picked it up and placed it on a folding chair in the middle of the room.
+Somehow, I found myself drawn to the dog and, being in a particularly playful mood, picked it up and placed it on a folding chair in the middle of the room.